 What to Expect

+People.
 A lot of them.
 Roughly 2.5 million people visit the Houston rodeo every year — sometimes multiple times — in order to participate in the many attractions.
 Families and individuals come from all over the state to take in the concerts, livestock shows, and carnival attractions.

 Artists and bands are booked every night of the rodeo, ranging from top-name country stars to Latin pop singers to classic rock.
 The full concert lineup is typically released in January, and tickets go on sale shortly after.